 About the Author: Arkadiy (Eric) Green, CPA, is a director of Tax Services with Berkowitz Pollack Brant, where he works with real estate companies, commercial and residential developers, property management companies, real estate investors and high-net-worth individuals to structure investments and complex transactions for maximum tax efficiency.
 He can be reached at the CPA firm’s Boca Raton, Fla., office at (561) 361-2000 or via email at firstname.lastname@example.org.

-With the 2017 hurricane season starting on June 1, businesses in South Florida and all along the east coast should have an emergency plan in place to safeguard their organizations before and after a disaster occurs.
+With hurricane season upon us, businesses in South Florida and all along the east coast should have an emergency plan in place to safeguard their organizations before and after a disaster occurs.

 What types of situations can impede normal business operations?
 How can a business protect itself from these events, which may include power outages, burst water pipes, server failures, data hacks, fires, floods or acts of nature?
 How can a business mitigate its losses following a disastrous event?
 What does the business need to do to recover in a timely manner, if recovery is even possible?